benkeser/slapnap_supplemental/multiple_sensitivity/README.md

 * `R` (with `Rscript` executable in `PATH`)
 * `R` packages: `here`, `SuperLearner`, `cvAUC`, `ggplot2`

 With this software is installed, the analysis can be reproduced by executing `make auc_fig` or simply `make` at the command line.
+You may need to remove the existing output figure `fig/auc_fig.tiff` first.

-However, do note that this will simultaneously run 32 Docker containers to obtain results.
+Do note that this will simultaneously run 32 Docker containers to obtain results.
 Consequently, you may need to increase the available memory available to your Docker program and/or ensure that you are on a computer that has adequate resources for executing this task.

 -----